 2. Universal Studios Japan

 Universal Studio Japan (USJ), opened in 2001 in Osaka Prefecture, is the most visited theme park in Japan after Tokyo Disney Parks.
-USJ consists of 10 areas and there are thrilling roller coasters, family friendly rides, and exciting and fun 3D or 4D attractions based on the popular movies such as Harry Potter, Jurassic Park, Spiderman, Terminator 2, Minions and Shrek.
+USJ consists of 10 areas and there are thrilling roller coasters, family friendly rides, and exciting and fun 3D or 4D attractions based on popular movies such as Harry Potter, Jurassic Park, Spiderman, Terminator 2, Minions, and Shrek.

 USJ also offers a variety of live shows on stages and streets.
 Universal Spectacle Night Parade – Best of Hollywood – is a highlight of the night at USJ.
 This parade, which is a combination of projection mapping and sparkling floats recreates the worlds of Harry Potter, Jurassic World, Minions, and Transformers.